cs3org/OCM-API/IETF-RFC.md

 This process MAY be influenced by a VPN connection and/or IP allowlisting.

-When OCM API discovery can occur in preparation of a Share Creation Notification, the Sending Server takes on the 'Discovering Server' role and the Receiving Server plays the role of 'Discoverable Server'.
+When OCM API Discovery can occur in preparation of a Share Creation Notification, the Sending Server takes on the 'Discovering Server' role and the Receiving Server plays the role of 'Discoverable Server'.